-This stunning coconut carrot cake is perfect for any occasion.
+This stunning coconut carrot cake is lovely for any holiday or occasion.
 Or no occasion at all.
 The carrot cake layers are lighter and more delicate than most carrot cake and contain no raisins or pineapple.
-Instead they’re soaked with coconut syrup, swaddled in a light, fluffy cream cheese frosting, and strewn with coconut flakes, officially making it the carrot cake of our dreams.–Angie Zoobkoff
+No complaints here.
+Instead, the layers are soaked with coconut syrup, swaddled in a light, fluffy cream cheese frosting, and strewn with coconut flakes, officially making it the carrot cake of our dreams.–Angie Zoobkoff

 - Unsalted butter, for the pans

 - 2 1/2 cups all-purpose flour, plus more for the pans

 - 3/4 teaspoon baking soda

 - 1 3/4 teaspoons baking powder

 - 1/2 cup full-fat plain yogurt, preferably not Greek yogurt

 - 2 sticks (8 oz) unsalted butter, melted and cooled (or substitute 1 cup/237 ml vegetable oil)

 - 3 cups peeled, coarsely grated carrot (about 6 carrots)